mihirbhaskar/mayurvihar-site/content/authors/admin/_index.md

 - Project Leads
 ---

 I'm interested in the sensible and responsible use of data for public policy/development challenges.
-On the Mayur Vihar project, I work closely with Vikram (our field superstar) to brainstorm, raise funds for, and implement activities.
-I bring research inputs, good documentation and effective data collection experience to complement Vikram's field implementation expertise.
+On the Mayur Vihar project, I work closely with Vikram (the main driving force for this work) to brainstorm, raise funds for, and implement activities.
+To complement Vikram's field knowledge and implementation experience, I help provide research inputs, good documentation and data collection experience.